SauravkrKushwaha/LeetCode/README.md

 # LeetCode
-# per day 2 leetCode solution will be uploaded
+# Per day 2 LeetCode Problem's Solution will be uploaded